-Just like the hot cups of coffee to which it lends its name, Java simmers and steams against a backdrop of ancient temples and conical peaks.
-Jakarta’s high-rise glass and steel brings a cacophony of culture, both ancient and modern, in high definition and energy, while the ‘Sultan's city’ of Yogyakarta counters with a much more gentle, classical, approach to life within the Ring of Fire.
-Away from the cities, you'll find a different kind of cultural enlightenment amid rice terraces and coffee estates, as well as stunning volcanic sunrises (if you're prepared for very early starts!).
+Just like the hot cups of coffee to which it lends its name, Java simmers and steams against a backdrop of some of Indonesia’s most famous ancient temples and conical peaks.
+Jakarta’s high-rise glass and steel brings a cacophony of culture, both ancient and modern, in high definition and energy, while the ‘Sultan's city’ of Yogyakarta counters with a much more gentle, classical approach to life within the Ring of Fire.
+Away from the cities, you'll find cultural enlightenment and wellness retreats amid the rice terraces and coffee estates, as well as stunning volcanic sunrises and more from east Java’s Mount Bromo and Mount Ijen (if you're prepared for very early starts!).
 Lunar landscapes rise from desert plateaus giving the island’s scenery a prehistoric rawness.

 Obviously there's a lot more, this is just to get you started...

-Java has it’s own take on a tale of two (very different) cities.
-Get your guide book out, even briefly, in Yogyakarta and you may find yourself in the presence of a smiling local student wishing to assist.
-This university city is a capital of fine arts and Javanese culture, and holds a very special place in the nation's hearts.
-It’s close to both the vast Buddhist temple complex of Borobudur and the Hindi temples of Prambanan, and the local street life on Jalan Solo is well worth getting in amongst.
-Jakarta can be more of an aquired taste as a city, bringing with it a fair amount of noise and grit, but it can also be grand, welcoming and beautiful.
-Take a tuk-tuk towards the harbour to see the city’s seafaring past, present and future.
+Java has it’s own spin on a Tale of Two (very different) Cities.
+Look lost in the university city of Yogyakarta, and you may suddenly find a smiling student wishing to assist.
+This former capital, full of fine art and Javanese culture, has a very special place in the nation's hearts.
+It’s close to Indonesia’s well-known ancient temples - Borobudur’s Buddhist temple complex and Prambanan’s Hindi temples - and the buzzing local life on Jalan Solo is worth getting in amongst.
+Jakarta can be more of an acquired taste, bringing with it a fair amount of noise and grit, but it can also be welcoming and beautiful.
+Take a tour through the city’s street food delights, and tuk-tuk to the harbour to see its seafaring past, present and future.

-Sipping a cup of Java on the slopes of Mt Merapi, you'd be forgiven for thinking you’d woken up on a different planet.
-The rich, volcanic soil provides the perfect conditions for growing coffee, which is why a trek up the side of Java's most active volcano isn't quite as startling as it sounds.
-The whole of the Losari region in central Java is incredibly beautiful, and visiting a coffee estate gives great insight into one of the island's oldest and most successful industries.
-Open your mind to another area of Javanese culture with a visit to the ancient Hindu temples of Gedong Songo, strewn across the slopes of Mt Ungaran; a good excuse to pause during a challenging hike to the summit.
+When Mt Merapi’s summit glows with seams of lava, it feels like you’ve stepped into a different world...
+However, during its quieter phases, Merapi’s rich, volcanic soil creates a lush landscape that’s perfect for cultivating coffee, rice and fruit - cycling in the shadow of Java's most active volcano is usually less startling than it sounds!
+This region of central Java is incredibly beautiful, and staying in style on a working coffee estate gives you great insight into one of the island's oldest industries.
+Open your mind to the diversity of Java’s spirituality and culture with a visit to the ancient Hindu temples of Gedong Songo, strewn across the slopes of Mt Ungaran; a good excuse to pause during another challenging hike!